 Visas for New Zealand

-There are a number of different visas for New Zealand to choose from depending on whether an expat wants to visit the country on holiday, travel around taking on temporary jobs on a working vacation, or move to New Zealand for the long-term.
+There are a number of different New Zealand visas to choose from depending on whether an expat wants to visit the country on holiday, travel around taking on temporary jobs on a working vacation, or move to New Zealand for the long-term.

 The application process varies depending on the visa being applied for.
-The official Immigration New Zealand website provides extensive information about the visa process, while expats could also seek the assistance of a professional visa processing agency to help ensure that they are correctly informed about what is required of them.
+The official Immigration New Zealand website provides extensive information about the visa process.
+Expats could also seek the assistance of a professional visa-processing agency to help ensure that they are correctly informed about what is required of them.

-Before applying, expats must ensure that their passport is valid for at least three months (but ideally six months or more) after the date of their departure to New Zealand.
+Before applying, expats must ensure that their passport is valid for at least three months (but ideally six months or more) after the date of their arrival in New Zealand.
 They should also ensure that their passport has enough blank pages for all of the necessary arrival and departure stamps.

 Applicants will also need to pay an application fee and supply several passport-sized photographs as well as any other additional information that may be required.
 It is important that expats take the time to ensure that their documentation is complete as incomplete applications will be rejected and returned.

 Travellers from some countries don’t need a tourist visa to enter New Zealand.
 These include nationals of the USA, Ireland and Canada, among others.
 However, even if someone’s country is on the visa-waiver list they will need to supply evidence of funds and proof of onward travel.
 Visitors who do not need a visa should get an NZeTA (New Zealand Electronic Travel Authority) before they travel.

 Applicants for a New Zealand visitor visa are required to show that they are in good health, are of good character and have an appropriate purpose for their visit.
 They will also need to prove that they have plans to leave the country, such as an onward ticket, and that they have enough funds to support themselves during their stay.